ImperialCollegeLondon/phenomedb/docs/source/development.rst

 Adding tasks
 ------------

-Tasks are added to the CLI and UI via the ./data/config/task_spec.json file
+Tasks are added to the CLI and UI via the ./data/config/task_spec.json file.

+To add new task...